Aging of South Korea: Increased divorce rate

 The divorce rate increased by 70% from 1970 to 2000 in South Korea.
 Divorce is the most significant event that affects family dissolution, which results in a low fertility rate.
 Even though divorce affected birth rate slightly overall from 1970 to 2000, after the economic crisis in 1997, the rapid increase in the divorce rate affected the decrease in the birth rate.

 In the economic crisis, many families were dissolved as they could not afford to support their family members.
-The crude divorce rate increased to 2 (divorces per 1,000 population) in 1997 and increased rapidly to 2.5 in the following year.
+The crude divorce rate (divorces per 1,000 population) increased to 2 in 1997 and rose rapidly to 2.5 in the following year.
 In 2003, the crude divorce rate jumped again to 3.5.

 Longevity

-In the first half of the 1950s, life expectancy was just less than 42 years on average (37 for men, 47 for women).
-Today, the numbers are very different.
-South Korea now has one of the highest life expectancies in the world – ranked 15th in the world.
+In the first half of the 1950s, life expectancy was only 42 years on average (37 for men, 47 for women).
+South Korea now has one of the highest life expectancies, 15th in the world.
 The average baby born in South Korea can expect to live to the age of 82 years (79 for men, and 85 for women).
 In contrast, the global average is 72 years (70 for men, 74 for women).

 The UN projects life expectancy will continue to improve; by 2100, the average baby born in South Korea will live to the age of 92 (89 for men, and 95 for women).
 A separate study published in the Lancet showed that women in South Korea are projected to be the first in the world to have an average life expectancy above 90 – with the researchers predicting a 57% chance this will happen by 2030.